 World Teachers’ Day is an annual celebration across the globe.
 But what does this day represent?
 Let’s answer some questions about its significance.

-World Teachers’ Day has been held every year on October 5 since 1994 to honor the anniversary of the 1966 adoption of the ILO/UNESCO Recommendation concerning the Status of Teachers.
+World Teachers’ Day honors the anniversary of the 1966 adoption of the ILO/UNESCO Recommendation concerning the Status of Teachers.
 The Recommendation established benchmarks regarding the rights and responsibilities of teachers, according to UNESCO, and set standards for their training and continuing education, recruitment, employment, and teaching and learning conditions.

 UNESCO holds World Teachers’ Day in partnership with UNICEF, UNDP, the International Labour Organization, and Education International.
 Around the world, you can celebrate the protection of the rights and status of teachers while aiming to attract newcomers to the field despite the challenges educators currently face, including low pay and teacher shortages at K-12 districts nationwide.
 The day also honors teachers in light of the United Nations’ Sustainable Development Goal 4 on education, which defines access to an education and quality teachers as crucial to fulfilling the UN’s Education 2030 agenda.

-Aside from seeking out seminars in your community or webinars that explore relevant K-12 issues, think back to the moment you realized you wanted to be a teacher.
+Now that you know all about World Teachers' Day, let's take a look at how you can celebrate remotely.
+Aside from seeking out virtual seminars or webinars that explore relevant K-12 issues, think back to the moment you realized you wanted to be a teacher.
 Was there anybody in particular who served as your inspiration?
 Consider reaching out and letting them know they had a powerful effect on your life and career choice.

 Perhaps you can even ask your own students to think back to their favorite teacher—besides you, of course—and let him or her know why their past interactions were so meaningful.
 See if they can get creative, maybe by creating and designing a personal card or writing a poem expressing their gratitude.
 Even a simple "thank you" can make a teacher's day.